 5. Play Resources with the Dumpling and Dragonboat Festival Theme

 To reinforce the learning, how about using toys?

 LEGO fans would want to get their hands on this exclusive Chinese Dragonboat set.
 Piece them together and you can have endless races with the LEGO boats.
 As usual, LEGO sets have a great amount of detail that you can see and feel.

 Bak Zhang in Felt

 How about a bak zhang that lasts forever?
 Play pretend with this limited edition felt bak zhang.
 This gives you the perfect reason to celebrate again and again.
 Buy it here.

 Celebrating Dumpling and Dragonboat Festival with Kids

 With many resources online that are easily accessible, it is easy for families to celebrate at home and learn about the enduring tales behind the festivals that have lasted for generations.
-Wherever you are, buying dumplings and spreading the love or visiting a relative, stay safe and have a wonderful Dumpling Festival!
+Wherever you are, buying dumplings and spreading the love or visiting a relative, stay safe and have a wonderful Dragon Boat Festival!